 “There is a limit to our powers of assimilation, and when it is exceeded, the country suffers from something very much like indigestion,” bemoaned a The New York Times editorial in 1880, in response to the greatest wave of immigration our country had ever seen.
 Since then, the United States has become the refuge, the workplace and the home to millions more immigrants, legal and not, from countries near and far.
 What explains this massive influx of people?
 And what are its implications - both for the immigrants who leave home, family and history behind to reinvent themselves in America - and for America itself?
 Can this nation of immigrants continue to absorb, economically and socially, wave upon wave of newcomers?
 Can we afford not to?
 And how will a new administration’s immigration policies affect our nation, our national identity, and our position in the world?
 In this two-term interdisciplinary course, students will explore these questions through the lenses of history, economics, memoir and literature.
 Grants: Honors Interdisciplinary NCAA 2IN/1HI/1EN Cr.; Terms: T1 and T2; Forms: IV or V; Prereqs: HI423 or HI513

 From the very beginnings of cinema, France has produced internationally recognized films, and many historians consider France as the birthplace of cinema.
-France is also responsible for many early significant contributions to film and for the creation of important cinematic movements.
-Today, France continues to have a strong film industry due, in part, to measures undertaken by the French government to protect it.
-The course will follow the development of the film industry from the 1930's through the present.
-Students will watch films representing each significant period and/or film movement; they will become familiar with the appropriate cinema terminology and will be introduced to general rules governing film critique.
+From the advent of the “cinématographe” by the Frères Lumière in the 1890’s, France has also been responsible for many early, significant contributions to film and for the creation of important cinematic movements.
+This course will follow the development of French cinema from the late 1800’s to the present.
+Students will study films from each decade from a historical, cultural, and artistic lens while becoming familiar with the appropriate cinema terminology.
 Grants: Honors; Terms: T3; Forms: All Prereqs: LA562, LA566 or IN526

 Florida was initially claimed by the Spanish.
 About one-third of the current continental United States originally belonged to Mexico.
 While U.S. history books often focus on our English origins, Spanish-speaking countries and peoples significantly contributed to the development of our country.
 This course explores our Hispanic roots, beginning in the early 16th century during the age of exploration, and continues through the centuries, concluding with the study of prominent Latinx figures of the 20th century.
 Students read first-person accounts of the Spanish explorers, watch history documentaries and create a final project for the end of the trimester.
 This honors elective will be taught in Spanish.
-Grants: Honors Interdisciplinary; Terms: T3; Forms: IV or V; Prereqs: LA495 or LA511
+Grants: Honors Interdisciplinary NCAA; 1IN/1LA Cr.; Terms: T3; Forms: All Prereqs: LA511

 This interdisciplinary course explores Nicaragua and its unique link: politics and poetry.
 Covering a chronological view of historical events and poets, students will read primary documents, discuss and write about events and topics, and participate in several group and individual projects using Spanish.
 Some select, lengthy history readings may be done in English.
 Available to IVth and Vth Forms only.
-Grants: Honors Interdisciplinary NCAA 1IN/1LA Cr.; Terms: T2; Forms: IV or V; Prereqs: HI301 and LA495 or LA511
+Grants: Honors Interdisciplinary; 1IN/1LA Cr.; Terms: T2; Forms: IV or V; Prereqs: HI301 and LA511

 Through an inquiry-based approach, this course explores key principles of physics and the calculus methods related to them.
 The study of each physics topic requires students to create hypotheses, develop computer models, design experiments, and craft components.
 Topics of calculus are introduced in support of this process, allowing students to model their understanding mathematically.
 Among the calculus topics included are derivatives and integrals and applications including velocity and acceleration, linearization, extreme values, accumulation, area, and volumes.
 Some independent study is required of students preparing for the AP® Calculus AB exam.